UnitTestBot/jacodb/design.md

 ## Hooks

-One can extend `JCDB` with hooks.
+One can extend `JacoDB` with hooks.
 Hook is an environment extension which allows for implementing the remote API or calling the specific code during the database lifecycle.

 Hook is called twice: when the database is created and initialized properly and when it is closed.